wavemaker/docs/learn/app-development/wavemaker-overview/artifacts-repository.md

 - **Pre-development**: this involves defining the Categories, Custom Metadata and Import of Artifacts.
 These activities are accessed from Launchpad by Super Admin.
 - **Post-development**: this involves reviewing, approving/rejecting and export of Artifacts.
 These activities are accessed from EDN by Enterprise Admin.

-**Launchpad** allows the Super Admin to the following functionality:
+**Launchpad** allows a super admin with the following functionality and permissions.

+### Import Artifact

-1. **Import of Artifacts**: Artifacts imported here will be available enterprise-wide.
+Artifacts imported here will be available enterprise-wide.

 [![](/learn/assets/Artifacts_import.png)](/learn/assets/Artifacts_import.png)

+### Custom Metadata

-2. **Custom Metadata**: This information is used to identify Artifacts based upon say the platform version and so on.
+This information is used to identify Artifacts based upon say the platform version and so on.
 Define the Key-value pairs and add.
 All Artifacts developed will get this data attached.

 [![](/learn/assets/Artifacts_metadata.png)](/learn/assets/Artifacts_metadata.png)

+### Categories

-3. **Categories**: used by the Artifact developer to aid in grouping the Artifacts
+These are used by the Artifact developer to aid in grouping the Artifacts.

 [![](/learn/assets/Artifacts_categories.png)](/learn/assets/Artifacts_categories.png)

 **EDN** allows management of Artifacts by the Enterprise Admin.
 The Artifacts can be filtered by: